ukhsa-collaboration/covid-19-app-ios-ag-public/Docs/CI.md

 ### `LOKALISE_API_TOKEN`

-The API token from Lokalise to get access to the copy for this project
+The API token from Lokalise to get access to the copy for this project.

+**Note:** Lokalise API tokens are created by user, not by project.
+So if the "Update Translations" job has recently failed, it might be because the user who created the current Lokalise API token has left, or been removed from our Lokalise account.
+[Generate a new API token](https://docs.lokalise.com/en/articles/1929556-api-tokens) and update the secret to fix the problem.